iNPUTmice/SecureConversation/README.md

 #### I get 'delivery failed' on my messages

-If you get "delivery failed" on images it's probably because the recipient lost network connectivity during a reception.
+If you get "delivery failed" on images, it's probably because the recipient lost network connectivity during a reception.
 In that case, you can try it again at a later time.

 For text messages, the answer to your question is a little bit more complex.